Shushanik enjoys sharing recipes of dishes from her home country. She also likes discovering new dishes and sharing them with her readers.

 Perfect Eggs: Boil Time

-Eggs are a rich source of protein and vitamins, and generally are very healthy, unless you have high cholesterol.
-Eggs can be eaten raw, boiled, fried, poached, scrambled, or a plethora of other ways.
+Eggs are a rich source of protein and vitamins; they are generally very healthy unless you have high cholesterol.
+Eggs can be eaten raw, boiled, fried, poached, scrambled, or in a plethora of other ways.
 However, boiling is one of the easiest ways to cook eggs.

 How to Hard-Boil and Soft-Boil Eggs

 - Take the necessary number of eggs out of the fridge, and let them sit for 15 minutes at room temperature.